Green policies for our Devon eco lodges and cottage

 - Back in autumn 2008 we re-shaped our largest pond, making it better for wildlife and introducing more wetland areas for birds, flowers and dragonflies.
 With help from the Environment Agency we gave the carp away to a local angling club.
 With no carp have more water plants, tadpoles etc. Most years we get an explosion of froglets!

-- Wheatland Farm is particularly privileged to own Popehouse Moor, 7 acres of Culm grassland designated as a ‘Site of Special Scientific Interest’.
+- Wheatland Farm Nature Reserve and Lodges is particularly privileged to own Popehouse Moor, 7 acres of Culm grassland designated as a ‘Site of Special Scientific Interest’.
 With the help of the Devon Wildlife Trust, and by working with our neighbouring farmers, we re-introduced light traditional grazing.
 This management is now further-supported by the Higher Level Stewardship Scheme.
-This management helps maintain a habitat fast vanishing across the county, yet essential for the rare Marsh Fritillary butterfly, now threatened throughout Europe and known to have bred here in the past.
+This management helps maintain a habitat that is fast vanishing across the county, yet essential for the rare Marsh Fritillary butterfly, now threatened throughout Europe and known to have bred here in the past.

 - Several rare and locally important plants grow at Wheatland Farm, including Wavy St Johns-Wort.
 We are cutting back encroaching brambles, opening up over-grown ponds and marshy areas, and regenerating old coppiced hazel stands.

-- Our guests are welcome to explore, and we actively offer to take you on a guided tour – just ask if you want a guide.
-We are developing better marked paths and putting ID guides and interpretive information in the accommodation.
+- Wheatland Farm’s guests are welcome to explore, and we actively offer to take you on a guided tour – just ask if you want a guide.
+We are developing better marked paths and putting ID guides and interpretive information in the eco lodges.

 - Devon and Cornwall have lost a staggering 92% of their culm grassland since the 1900s, with 62 percent of sites and 48 percent of their total area disappearing between 1984 and 1991.
-Your stay at Wheatland Farm makes this conservation work economically viable, and we hope you’ll enjoy the place as much as we do.
+Your stay at Wheatland Farm Nature Reserve and Lodges makes this conservation work economically viable, and we hope you’ll enjoy the place as much as we do.

-- We promote local food producers and retailers (including a neighbouring farm shop with chemical free produce).
+- Wheatland Farm promotes local food producers and retailers (including a neighbouring farm shop with chemical free produce).
 You can ‘order ahead’ before you arrive and your shopping will be delivered.

 - We make a £5 donation to the Devon Wildlife Trust for everyone paying their balance by BACS transfer.